National Novel Writing Month (aka Nanowrimo) is a challenge to write a 50,000 word novel during the month of November.

 Sure, it’s a crazy thing to do, but it is one of the best ways to learn how to write a novel (and to learn if that is something you ever want to do again).

-I’ve participated in Nanowrimo eight times, and completed the challenge six times.
-My most recent Nano novel became Spring Comes Twice, and which I blogged about as I wrote it.
+I’ve participated in Nanowrimo 12 times, and completed the challenge ten times.
+My 2018 Nano novel became Spring Comes Twice, and which I blogged about as I wrote it.

 Here are some resources you might find helpful on your Nanowrimo (or writing in general) journey.
 These are tools I’ve used (and many I continue to use).